Image

 Phase 1

-This study looks at how a drug called pembrolizumab (MK-3475) affects breast cancer tumors in patients with Triple Negative Breast Cancer (TNBC).
-TNBC is a type of breast cancer that doesn't have estrogen, progesterone, or HER2 receptors.
-The study is for patients who have not had any treatment for their cancer yet.
+This study looks at how the drug **MK-3475 (Pembrolizumab)** affects women with triple negative breast cancer (TNBC), which is a type of cancer that doesn't have estrogen, progesterone, or HER2 receptors.
+The study is open to women aged 21 and older who have a breast tumor less than 3 cm and no cancer spread to other parts.
+They must not have had any cancer treatment before joining the study.

 Study details